Volume III: Ontological Paradox

 Ryouko couldn't say for certain what impulse drove her at that moment, but the next thing she knew, she had leaned forward and kissed Asami, full on the mouth, eyes closed.
 Asami was wide‐eyed, and her hands shook slightly, before she dropped her cake entirely—but, of course, the cake and plate vanished before hitting the floor, reappearing in her hand a moment later.

 Then Ryouko's mind caught up with her, and she snapped back, wondering what had gotten into her.
-She blushed fiercely as someone nearby cheered and clapped mockingly, and looked around for her biggest potential source of embarrassment.
+Now blushing fiercely, she looked around for her biggest potential source of embarrassment.

 But Kuroi Nakase was not there.

 Ryouko's mother found Chitose Yuma standing alone on a private balcony, hidden on the ordinarily inaccessible second floor of the partially virtual manor.
 From here, the view overlooked a vibrant forest landscape, complete with circling birds and distant mountains.
 One part of the view was flat, though, and there the sun was setting, casting the sky into a brilliant array of red and orange.

 She did not question how it was that Yuma could be here, on the balcony, and also downstairs opening presents with all the glee of an actual eleven‐year‐old.
 She had met enough Governance Representatives in her life to know that this was how they operated.